Los Angeles Daily Journal

 attorney, Roscoe Howard of Washington, D.C.

 "What we have is somebody who is contesting ownership," Howard said.
-"We're

 going to look at what the [court] filings are and give an appropriate